yce6db/spsatuva.github.io/_pages/resources/courses.md

          aria-labelledby="3430"
          data-parent="#wrapper-3430">
 <p>
-Continuing where you left off in E&M 1, you will cover topics such as; electomagnetic waves, gauge theory, electromagnetic radation, and realatavistic electrodynamics.
-The intergals in this course are a lot of "fun."
+Continuing where you left off in E&M 1, you will cover topics such as; electomagnetic waves, gauge theory, electromagnetic radation, and relativistic electrodynamics.
+The integrals in this course are a lot of "fun."
 <br>
 <br>
 The text is the same as E&M 1 and you will cover chapters 8-12